-I arrived here in late afternoon so I got some daylight shots in.
-This turned out to be a challenge too as the sun settled and until it got below the sparse cloud cover.
+I arrived here in the late afternoon, so I got some daylight shots in.
+This turned out to be a challenge, too, as the sun settled until it got below the sparse cloud cover.
 It was casting some strange colors on my sensors.
-White balance and glare was a real bother.
-Again post-processing played a major roll in cleaning up those images.
+White balance and glare were a real bother.
+Again post-processing played a significant role in cleaning up those images.

-Image making isn't just a point and shoot project.
-On a not so perfect image making day, so much depends on how well you can manipulate the data your camera collects.
+Image-making isn't just a point-and-shoot project.
+On a not-so-perfect image-making day, so much depends on how well you can manipulate the data your camera collects.
 Everything is there in the original image.
 You have to tweak it here and there to highlight the good and eliminate the bad as much as possible.
 This capacity to manipulate the data in post-processing is probably the most impactful property of digital photography.
 A couple of years later and my skills in Photoshop are greatly improved.
-This time through I have what I think are far superior images than when I first processed them back in 2018
+This time though, I have what I think are far superior images than when I first processed them back in 2018

 Nikon D850 DSLR